Refund, Reimbursement and Compensation: Aer Lingus

 • See more Aer Lingus stats

-Whenever you're kept waiting by Aer Lingus flight delays, it's worth checking whether you're entitled to compensation for your time.
-If Aer Lingus is responsible for the delay, EU regulations say that passengers are owed up to $700 per person when they're delayed by 3 hours or more.
+In the event of Aer Lingus flight delays disrupting your travel plans, it's prudent to explore the possibility of compensation for the time you've spent waiting.
+EU regulations stipulate that if Aer Lingus is responsible for the delay, passengers may be entitled to up to $650 per person when delayed by 3 hours or more.

 All airlines